hefland/HefBot/README.md

 # Hef-Bot

 Hef-Bot is a voice-activated AI assistant that lets you interact using both voice and text.
-It uses advanced speech recognition, text-to-speech, and a state-of-the-art language model to provide a natural interaction experience.
+It uses advanced speech recognition, text-to-speech, and a large language model (LLM) to provide a natural interaction experience.
+It's Offline and ready to use without needing the Internet.

 ## Features